airbnb/knowledge-repo/docs/deployment.rst

         HostName github.com
         IdentityFile ~/.ssh/<your private deployment key file>

-Note that this leaves an SSH key with read access to your repository on the server, of course.
+Note that anyone with access to this machine can easily extract this key and gain read-only access to the repository.

 Database Knowledge Repositories
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^